pw32x/Downland_RE/README.md

 The reverse engineering is not complete.
 There are a lot of small areas and functions that need to be figured out, but a lot of the major parts are there.
 And what is there is very likely not 100% accurate and some parts are probably completely wrong.
 Fair warning! :)

+The Notes folder is where the research findings (fun facts!) are located.

 While the RE isn't complete, what is there is enough to build a Downland rom idential to the original from the assembly.

 To Generate downland.asm: